-The unit implements asynchronous reception and transmission with DMA and a circular buffer (Figure 15.3).
+The unit implements asynchronous reception and transmission with DMA and a circular buffer.
 Received data is sent to the host in asynchronous events when a half of the buffer is filled, or after a fixed timeout from the last received byte.
-The write access is, likewise, implemented using a DMA buffer.
+The write access is, likewise, implemented using DMA.